The Power of Commitment in Meditation

 How long should you practice meditation for?

-In the kundalini yoga as taught by Yogi Bhajan tradition, it is encouraged to commit to a meditation (or kriya) for a period of time.
+In the kundalini yoga tradition, it is encouraged to commit to a meditation (or kriya) for a period of time.
 That means practicing the same meditation (or kriya) everyday.
 There is logic to this.

 Forty days changes the habit, ninety days confirms the new habit, one hundred and twenty days integrates the new habit into one’s being, and one thousand days masters the habit.